-Regional Development Australia (RDA) Hunter and NSW Minerals Council (NSWMC) on February 16 launched the second iteration of their partnership, PRIME (Pathways to Resource Industry and Mining Employment).
+Regional Development Australia (RDA) Hunter has partnered with NSW Minerals Council (NSWMC) and selected Hunter region high schools, for a third year of the PRIME (Pathways to Resource Industry and Mining Employment) Program.

-PRIME is a two-year partnership that sees NSWMC work alongside RDA Hunter which has a strong reputation for implementing industry-skilling and workforce development initiatives to increase awareness of the NSW mining industry and its career opportunities.
+RDA Hunter has a strong reputation for implementing skilling and workforce development initiatives to increase awareness of career opportunities in the Hunter region, including the mining sector.

-“NSW’s mining sector is consistently innovating and our aim in continuing this successful project with RDA Hunter is to build a motivated future talent pool by encouraging interest in the diverse and interesting job opportunities available in the industry,” Mr Galilee said
+“NSW’s mining sector is constantly innovating and by continuing this successful project with RDA Hunter we aim to build a motivated future talent pool by encouraging interest in the diverse and interesting job opportunities available in the industry,” Mr Galilee said.

 “A career in mining can be highly rewarding and the skills acquired in the industry can open a pathway to other similar industries.
-The PRIME project builds on the work we already do in the region’s schools to support young people develop the knowledge and skills needed for a sustained career in mining and we’re looking forward to the 2021 program.”
+The PRIME program builds on the work we already do in the region’s schools to support young people develop the knowledge and skills needed for a sustained career in mining and we’re looking forward to the 2022 program.”

 According to Chair of RDA Hunter John Turner, the organisation works to support innovation-driven industry development and jobs growth in the Hunter and is pleased to support young people considering a mining industry career.